 Fotofacial uses IPL (intense pulsed light) therapy to diminish or fully eradicate the appearance of facial flushing, rosacea, redness, broken capillaries, age/liver spots, freckles, minor sun damage, fine lines and pores.

-Treatment of Rosacea on face
+Treatment of Rosacea on face. * Individual results may vary.

 All laser treatments will be monitored and supervised by Dr. Naficy.

 Links (see text below):

 - Am I a good candidate for Fotofacial?

 - Are Fotofacial treatments painful?